Film review: Mamma Mia! (2008), directed by Phyllida Lloyd

 Granted, we got off on the wrong foot, no two ways about it.
 While I fell in love with ABBA’s music at the age of about 8 or so (the big early 1990s ABBA revival happened maybe a year or two after my eureka moment), I have always fervently abhorred ABBA covers.
 Here’s a film full of ABBA covers, ewww.
 (Didn’t Muriel’s Wedding at least have the decency to play the original versions?)

 Not just that, but the singing!
 For crying out loud, I could do a better job than some of them!
 And I don’t exactly class myself as a brilliant singer.
 In fact, if I went on The X-Factor and got asked if I thought I could win, the reply would be “LOL no”, thus defeating the object of auditioning, hence why I’m not bothering.
 But to think the moviegoing public would be better at singing than some of the stars of the film is very, very sad.
-Couldn’t they have hired people for their actual singing talents first, names later?
+Couldn’t they have hired people for their actual singing talents first, and names second?
 It’s not as if acting talent is really required.
 All you need to do is to be able to smile all the time.

 The film at times doesn’t know if it’s going for musical romcom or just trying to be a very long music video.
 The Money Money Money montage is a case in point.
 It’s a music video, not a part of a film’s storytelling!

 Because it’s based on a musical, certain things that would work on stage as being quirky and fun just falls flat and ridiculous on screen, i.e. every time the ensemble is required.
 The bill-waving locals (Money Money Money again, I think) is one of those things that wouldn’t happen in real life, and therefore doesn’t work on film, even if it would make narrative sense in a stage musical.
 It’s forced, it doesn’t make sense, and it’s just downright awful.